 Check out this easy recipe for Moules marinière.
 You can impress the family with this classic French dish in no time at all – ready on the table in 40 minutes.

-Moules marinières (sailors mussels) are mussels in white wine sauce.
+Moules marinières (sailors mussels) from Normandy in France, are mussels in white wine sauce.
 They are traditionally served with fries to compose moules-frites.

 - 1.75 kg mussels